- WebP is an image format developed by Google, designed for websites.

 WebP images can average around 50% smaller in file size compared with a JPG of equivalent image quality–sometimes it’s more; sometimes it’s less, and it depends on the compression settings used.
 Of course, image quality is mostly subjective in the eye of the beholder, but here’s a couple of practical examples.
 I’m not putting these here as an extensive test of WebP vs JPG–that’s available elsewhere.

-For these, I’ve created these in a non-typical way.
+I’ve created WebP images files in a non-typical way.
 I’ve generated both the WebP and JPG directly from a TIF master file.
 But that’s not the standard way that most WebP images are created.
 For workflow and convenience reasons, most WebP images that you come across in the wild on websites have been created from JPGs or PNGs.
 That is, they’re compressed derivative versions of files that were already compressed, which isn’t an ideal way of doing things in terms of image quality.

 Embedding them here on the page wouldn’t be very useful.
 Because of the way my site is set up, you’d be seeing smaller versions, and most likely, both would actually be WebP versions.
 So here are some direct links where you can download them: